dragosdrg1/numbers-toolkit/README.md

 - The application relies on the browser's JavaScript functionality and may not work properly with JavaScript disabled.
 - The website utilizes the Bootstrap framework for styling buttons
-- You can add any features as you want
+- You are welcome to add or improve any features of the project

 ### Enjoy using Numbers Toolkit website!